Araucaria hunsteinii: Cultivation and uses

 It is a fast-growing tree, and is being tested as a potentially important timber crop in tropical highland climates.

 Pests

 Barinae spp., Setomorpha rutella, Microlepidopteras, Cacatua galerita (the Sulphur-crested cockatoo) are pests of pine nut production in A. hunsteinii.
 C. galerita may cause half of the seed crop to be lost in a year, mostly by trying to eat cones that are not yet ready.
-However, another source describes A. hunsteinii as suffering few pests in plantations, and therefore substituting A. cunninghamii in plantations that suffer more from pests.
+Another source describes A. hunsteinii as suffering few pests in plantations and therefore substituting A. cunninghamii in plantations with more pests.